siemens/linux-entra-sso/README.md

 An alternative is to use the `firefox-esr` Debian package.

+### Flatpak

+Browsers installed as Flatpak are not officially supported, as they run in a sandbox that isolates them from the native messaging host.
+They may work when the [`xdg-native-messaging-proxy`](https://github.com/flatpak/xdg-native-messaging-proxy) is used to bridge into the sandbox, but this relies on several conditions that are beyond the control of `linux-entra-sso`.

 ## Troubleshooting

 In case the extension is not working, check the following: